 Baseline characteristics were summarised as the mean and standard deviation (continuous normally distributed variables), median and interquartile range (non-normally distributed variables), and as frequency and percentage (categorical variables)

 Table 1c.
-Male and female pharmacokinetic parameters in all compartments following a stat dose of maraviroc 300 mg.
+Male and female pharmacokinetic parameters in all compartments following a single dose of maraviroc 300 mg.
 P values in bold type are significantly different to the plasma compartment.